cosmos/sdk-tutorials/academy/ibc/token-transfer.md

 `OnChanOpenAck`, `OnChanOpenConfirm`, `OnChanCloseInit`, and `OnChanCloseConfirm` will do (almost) no checks.

-By contrast, `OnRecvPacket` will decode a packet and apply the transfer token application logic:
+After a channel is established, the module can start sending and receiving packets. `OnRecvPacket` will decode a packet and apply the transfer token application logic:

 ```go
 // OnRecvPacket implements the IBCModule interface.
 A successful acknowledgement